iraf-community/iraf/doc/releases/v212revs.rst

 -  **SKYWCS** Sky coordinate transformation library installed in the XTOOLS utility library.

    The skywcs package contains a simple set of routines for managing sky coordinate information and for transforming from one sky coordinate system to another.
-The sky coordinate system is defined either by a system name, e.g. “J2000”, “galactic”, etc., or by an image system name, e.g. “dev\ :math:`ypix" or "dev`\ ypix world”.
+The sky coordinate system is defined either by a system name, e.g. “J2000”, “galactic”, etc., or by an image system name, e.g. ``“dev$ypix"`` or ``"dev$ypix world”``.

 System Changes Which May Affect You
 -----------------------------------